 Blogs

-Third Party Risk Management: A Lender’s Guide for Compliance
+Third Party Risk Management: A Comprehensive Guide

 On the surface, regulator guidelines seem straightforward, as the following illustration indicates.

-Triangle showing Third party risk management tenets
+Triangle showing third party risk management tenets

 However, as with most compliance matters, the details are complex.
 This article dives into the nuances of ongoing monitoring, with a particular focus on the evolving expectations from the Consumer Financial Protection Bureau (CFPB).